prikhi/AcornAccounting/docs/source/glossary.rst

 .. glossary::
     :sorted:

+    ACH
+        Automated Clearing House.
+An electronic network for credit and debit Transactions, such as on-line bill payments or income from credit cards.
+ACH Transactions do not have check numbers associated with them.

     API
         Application Programming Interface.
 Specifies how software components interact with each other.
 An API documents and specifies program